mattrglobal/oidc-client-bound-assertions-spec/spec.md

 did
 : OPTIONAL.
 Defines the relationship between the key material the Credential Holder is requesting the credential to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
 Processing of this value requires the CI to support the resolution of [decentralized identifiers](https://w3c.github.io/did-core/) which is advertised in their openid-configuration metadata, under the `dids_supported` attribute.
 The value of this field MUST be a valid [decentralized identifier](https://w3c.github.io/did-core/).

-Public private key pairs are used by a requesting Credential Holder to establish a means of binding to the resulting credential.
+Public-private key pairs are used by a requesting Credential Holder to establish a means of binding to the resulting credential.
 A Credential Holder making a Credential Request to a Credential Issuer must prove control over this binding mechanism during the request, this is accomplished through the extended usage of a [signed request](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) defined in OpenID Connect Core.

 ## Response Types